 Passport cards are also considered US passports but are similar to credit cards or driver’s license which makes it a more convenient document to prove a person’s identity and citizenship.
 It can be used when travelling by land or sea to the Caribbean, Bermuda, Canada and Mexico.
 Passport Cards cannot be used when travelling via air.

-- May be used when travelling anywhere via land, sea or air.
+- May be used when travelling anywhere via air, land, or sea.

-- May be used to get travel visas
+- May be used to secure travel visas

 - Proof of identity and US citizenship

-- Very convenient, can be placed in a wallet with other Ids
+- Very convenient.
+Can be placed in a wallet/purse with other ID’s

 - More affordable as compared to passport books that costs $110